armory/docs-cdaas/content/en/architecture.md

 ### Remote Network Agent (RNA)

-The RNA is a logic-less network relay that enables Armory CD-as-a-Service to communicate with privately networked resources such as Jenkins, Prometheus, or the Kubernetes API for a cluster.
+The RNA is a logic-less network relay that enables Armory CD-as-a-Service to integrate with privately networked resources such as Jenkins, Prometheus, Kubernetes clusters, etc.

 As an enhancement for Kubernetes, the Armory CDaaS Control Plane uses the agent's Service Account credentials to automatically register any cluster it's installed in as a deployable target.